Merlijnv/merlijnv.github.io/learningplan.md

 ## Wensen en goals

-This semester I want to ...
+This semester I want to get more (close to) real-life experiënce on red teaming.
+I want to more with hack the box and learn more about good tooling to use for red teaming.
-TODO
+My goal is to have a good hacking environment with good tooling and more experience in using those tools at the end of the semester.

 ## Planning